Bjoerns-TB/M5Stack-LoRa-868-Network-Tester/README.md

 ## Known Bugs
   - Sometimes, if an ACK is not received, the node tries to resend the last message multiple times.
 This will interfer with other jobs.
 Retries are turned of, but sometimes happen.
   - When SSV mode ist left, the Duty Cycle limit is activated.
-So the next transfer will wait about 120 seconds.
+So the next transfer will wait about 150 seconds.
+  - After an completed SSV cycle the node will send an unwanted empty uplink after about 150 seconds, dispaly will show "sending", normal operation still possible

 ## Accesories